Daniel Pearl: Court proceedings

-On March 8, 2021, authorities in Karachi sent Omar Saeed Sheikh (who's sentence was reduced to time served of 7 years for murdering American journalist Daniel Pearl) to a rest house within the premises of Kot Lakhpat Jail.
+On March 8, 2021, authorities in Karachi sent Omar Saeed Sheikh (whose sentence was reduced to time served of 7 years for murdering Pearl) to a rest house within the premises of Kot Lakhpat Jail.
 He is expected to remain there while the rest of the appeal process plays out in the Supreme Court of Pakistan.

+Reported death of conspirator in Pearl's murder

+On May 7–8, 2025, during the India–Pakistan military strikes, it was reported that Abdul Rauf Azhar, a Jaish-e-Mohammed commander and co-conspirator of Pearl's murder, was killed in an Indian missile strike in Bahawalpur, Pakistan.
+The strikes occurred in retaliation for the Pahalgam terrorist attack, which occurred on April 22, 2025, about which India alleged without substantial evidence, that Pakistan was behind it.

 Legacy

 A collection of Pearl's writings (At Home in the World) was published posthumously in 2002.
 The Wall Street Journal noted that these demonstrated his "extraordinary skill as a writer" and his "eye for quirky stories—many of which appeared in The Wall Street Journal's "middle column".

 The Daniel Pearl Foundation was formed by Pearl's parents Ruth and Judea Pearl; other family and friends have joined to continue Pearl's mission.
 They intend to carry out the work in the spirit, style, and principles that shaped Pearl's work and character.
 Daniel Pearl World Music Days has been held worldwide since 2002, and has promoted over 1,500 concerts in over 60 countries.

-Pearl's widow, Mariane Pearl, wrote the memoir A Mighty Heart, which tells the full story of Pearl and more about his life.
+Pearl's widow, Mariane Pearl, wrote the memoir A Mighty Heart, which tells the full story of Pearl's life.
 The book was adapted into a film starring Dan Futterman as Daniel Pearl, Angelina Jolie as Mariane Pearl, Irfan Khan, Adnan Siddiqui, Archie Panjabi, and Will Patton.

 On September 1, 2003, a book titled Who Killed Daniel Pearl? was published, written by Bernard-Henri Lévy.
-The book, which the author characterized as an "investigative novel", stirred controversy for some of its speculative conclusions about the killing, for some of its characterizations of Pakistan, and for the author's decision to engage in an exercise of fictionalizing Pearl's thoughts in the final moments of his life.
-Lévy was criticized for the book.
-At one point there were plans for a film adaptation of the book, to be directed by Tod Williams and star Josh Lucas, focusing on the last few days of Daniel Pearl's life.
+The book, which Lévy characterized as an "investigative novel", was highly controversial because of its speculative conclusions about the killing, for its broad characterizations of Pakistan, and for the author's decision to engage in a fictionalization of Pearl's thoughts during the final moments of his life.
+Lévy was widely criticized for the book.

-HBO Films produced a 79-minute documentary titled The Journalist and the Jihadi: The Murder of Daniel Pearl.
+There were plans for a film adaptation of the book, to be directed by Tod Williams and star Josh Lucas, focusing on the last few days of Daniel Pearl's life.
+These plans did not come to fruition, however, HBO Films produced a 79-minute documentary titled The Journalist and the Jihadi: The Murder of Daniel Pearl.
 It premiered on HBO on October 10, 2006.
 The documentary chronicles Pearl's life and death, and features extensive interviews with his immediate family.
 It is narrated by Christiane Amanpour, and was nominated for two Emmy Awards.